renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 We usually break games up into *adventures*, *sessions* and *scenes*.
 An adventure consists of one "story ark"—for example, the party's attempt to determine why a *forrest of rapidly-growing trees consumed a town*, or *to defeat a supernatural, ichor-spreading monster*.
-A *session* is one continuous play-session—from the time that the players meet to when they go home.
+A *session* is one continuous play-session — from the time that the players meet to when they go home.
-A *scene* is one specific scenario in an adventure—one large fight, one social encounter, or one infiltration attempt.
+A *scene* is one specific scenario in an adventure — one large fight, one social encounter, or one infiltration attempt.
-(Note that we mean "scene" in an informal sense—you aren't expected to divide your scenarios into explicit scenes, and you don't need to tell your players when a scene begins or ends).
+(Note that we mean "scene" in an informal sense — you aren't expected to divide your scenarios into explicit scenes, and you don't need to tell your players when a scene begins or ends).

 The "archetypical" Renaissance adventure is assumed to consist of between 5 and 9 sessions, with each session taking about 4 hours and having between three and six scenes in each session.
 Of course, not every group will break their adventures up the way the authors normally do; some may prefer, for example, much longer sessions.